Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 Algorithm Insights
 ^^^^^^^^^^^^^^^^^^^^^^^

-Independent Proximal Policy Optimization (IPPO) is the multi-agent version of standard PPO.
+IPPO is the simplest multi-agent version of standard PPO.
 Each agent is now a PPO-based sampler and learner.
 IPPO does not need information sharing, including real/sampled data and predicted data.
 While knowledge sharing across agents is optional in IPPO.

-Note: There is a discussion of the information sharing concept here: :ref:`yousn`
+.. admonition:: Information Sharing

+    In multi-agent learning, the concept of information sharing is not well defined and may confuse.
+    Here we try to clarify this by categorizing the type of information sharing into three.

+    - real/sampled data: observation, action, etc.
+    - predicted data: Q/critic value, message for communication, etc.
+    - knowledge: experience replay buffer, model parameters, etc.

+    Knowledge-level information sharing is usually excluded from information sharing and is only seen as a trick.
+    But recent works find it is essential for good performance.
+So here, we include knowledge sharing as part of the information sharing.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

-Standing at the view of a single agent under multi-agent settings, the mathematical formulation of IPPO is the same as :ref:`PPO`.
+Standing at the view of a single agent, the mathematical formulation of IPPO is the same as :ref:`PPO`.

 Note that in multi-agent settings, all the agent models can be shared, including: